d2l-ai/d2l-en/chapter_preliminaries/probability.md

 That is to say, if $3$ dots faced up after rolling a die, since $3 \in \{1, 3, 5\}$, we can say that the event "seeing an odd number" has occurred.

-Formally, *probability* can be thought of a function that maps a set to a real value.
+Formally, *probability* can be thought of as a function that maps a set to a real value.
 The probability of an event $\mathcal{A}$ in the given sample space $\mathcal{S}$, denoted as $P(\mathcal{A})$, satisfies the following properties: